EBPaz/Adverse_Drug_Events_In_Pain_Medications/README.md

 **2. How serious were the adverse events / number of serious events
     Almost three out of every four adverse reports for Hydrocodone, Oxycodone and Fentanyl were reported as serious.
-In terms of seriousness, Fentanyl had the highest percentage of serious events (94%) in our dataset.
+Fentanyl had the highest percentage of serious events (94%) in our dataset.
 Hydrocodone had 56.4% serious adverse events, which the least difference in serious vs non-serious.
 The Chi-square test result shows that there is statistical significance in the distribution of serious events for the three drugs.

 **3. How many adverse events occurred in females vs. males?